INTRODUCTION TO NBFC’S IN INDIA

 2) INFRASTRUCTURE FINANCE COMPANY (NBFC-IFC): The Infrastructure Finance Company is the kind of financial institution principally engaged in providing infrastructure loans.
 Such companies can issue the credit facility (term loans, project loans, etc.).
 A minimum of 75% total assets of the company should be invested in the infrastructure loans Learn More....

-3) INFRASTRUCTURE DEBT FUND (IDF)-NBFC: IDFs NBFC channelize investment into the infrastructure sector, under this domestic/offshore institutional investors, especially insurance and pension funds can invest through units and bonds issued by the IDFs.
+3) INFRASTRUCTURE DEBT FUND (IDF)-NBFC: IDFs NBFC channelize investment into the infrastructure sector, under this domestic / offshore institutional investor, especially insurance and pension funds can invest through units and bonds issued by the IDFs.
 Learn More....

 4) MORTGAGE GUARANTEE COMPANY (MGC)-NBFC: NGC company' has a principle objective of providing mortgage guarantee.
 Such companies shall comply with at least 90% of the business turnover form mortgage guarantee business or at least 90% of the gross income is from mortgage guarantee business